 On the menu for an island bash?
 Local seafood dishes like Bermuda fish chowder and Pawpaw casserole (powered by a green fruit grown on the island), all washed down with signature rum drinks like the Dark ‘n Stormy®, a Bermuda original.
 And if you come between the months of September and March, enjoy a succulent spiny lobster.

 3 Beachfront Bliss

 The island’s stellar beaches make for inspiring venues.
-Up to 1,500 people can party on the sands at the Fairmont Southampton.
-Events can also be held on the rock-studded beach at Stonehole Bay and at Elbow Beach Bermuda.
-And at the secluded Turtle Cove at Cambridge Beaches Resort & Spa, you can host a beach barbecue beside the surf of Mangrove Bay.
+Events can be held on the rock-studded beach at Stonehole Bay and at Elbow Beach Bermuda.
+At the secluded Turtle Cove at Cambridge Beaches Resort & Spa, you can host a beach barbecue beside the surf of Mangrove Bay.
 The beach and its barefoot vibe are an ideal spot for casual networking events.

 On the shore, many planners let the water and sand take the starring role.
 But riffs on the surroundings might include centerpieces incorporating both shells and flowers or lighthouse-shaped lanterns.